Sporting

 As a Vizsla owner, the best thing to do is consult with your vet.
 This will ensure that your furry friend lives a long, healthy life!

-On average, the price of a purebred Vizsla puppy from a reputable dog breeder will cost you between $1000 and $1800.
+On average, the price of a purebred Vizsla puppy from a reputable dog breeder will is anything between $1,000 and $1,800.

-Factors that cause price variations include their age, gender, pedigree, quality, and the breeder whom you purchase from.
+Factors that cause price variations include their age, gender, pedigree, quality and the breeder you purchase your puppy from.
+In terms of health Vizslas are genetically predisposed to some conditions, including PRA, so you need to ask your breeder for a health certificiate.